 Concussion symptoms can include severe headache, balance problems, sensitivity to light and noise, along with sleep problems.

 Use the free concussion test below to gauge the severity of symptoms related to a concussion.
-After this test has been completed, a three page PDF report will be automatically generated and emailed to the recipient.
+After this test has been completed, a two page PDF report will be automatically generated and emailed to the recipient.

 In the United States, the leading causes of concussions and brain injuries are: